oauthstuff/draft-ietf-oauth-security-topics/introduction.md

 specifications such as OAuth 2.0 [@RFC6749] and OpenID Connect [@OpenID.Core] and deprecates some modes of operation that are deemed less secure or even insecure.
-Naturally, not all existing ecosystems and implementations are compatible to the new requirements and following the best practices described in this document may break interoperability.
+Naturally, not all existing ecosystems and implementations are compatible with the new requirements and following the best practices described in this document may break interoperability.
 Nonetheless, it is RECOMMENDED that implementers upgrade their implementations and ecosystems when feasible.